Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs Canada Day in Harrison Hot Springs

 Canada Day in Harrison Hot Springs includes a parade, pancake breakfast and live entertainment.
 There are activities for young children and families too.

 The annual festivities aren’t huge compared to some Canada Day events elsewhere in the Lower Mainland, but they are still definitely very much worth checking out.
 Harrison Hot Springs is a lovely place to visit any time of the year, but especially so when events are happening.
-That being said, it’s a super popular place, so arrive as early as you can if visiting on July 1st, especially if it’s a nice day with good weather.
+It’s a super popular place, so arrive as early as you can if visiting on July 1st, especially if it’s a nice day with good weather.

 Continue reading below for more details about the Canada Day celebrations at Harrison Hot Springs.

 One of the highlights of the annual event is the Canada Day parade.
-In 2025 the procession begins at 5:00 pm and runs for up to about an hour.
+The procession usually begins at 5:00 pm and runs for up to about an hour.

 The parade starts outside the Sasquatch Museum located at 499 Hot Springs Road.
 From there, it moves north along Hot Springs Road before turning left at Lillooet Avenue.
 The procession then turns right onto St. Alice Street and right again onto Esplanade Avenue.
 The parade continues along that road before turning right at Chehalis Street and concluding at Lillooet Avenue.